What you need to know about Grants

 FAU Academic Grant

-The FAU Academic Grant is a four year progressive need based grant awarded to students who entered FAU as a new (non-transfer) degree seeking student prior to the Spring 2019 semester.
+The FAU Academic Grant is a four year progressive need based grant offered to students who entered FAU as a new (non-transfer) degree seeking student prior to the Spring 2019 semester.
 The grant will increase each year if annual eligibility and renewal requirements are met.
 To be eligible for the grant, the student must be admitted as a degree seeking undergraduate student, have a FAFSA Expected Family Contribution of 10,000 or less, and be enrolled full time in the Fall and Spring semesters.
-Annual renewal criteria include a complete FAFSA file with an Expected Family Contribution of 10,000 or less, a minimum 3.0 FAU GPA, compliance with Financial Aid Satisfactory Academic Progress standards, and a minimum of 30 earned credits at the end of the academic year for each year that grant payment was received (example: if you have received payment of the award for the past 2 years, to renew in the third year, you must have 60 or more earned credits at the end of the second year).
+Annual renewal criteria include a complete FAFSA file with an Expected Family Contribution of 10,000 or less, a minimum 3.0 FAU GPA, compliance with Financial Aid Satisfactory Academic Progress Standards, and a minimum of 30 earned credits at the end of the academic year for each year that grant payment was received (example: if you have received payment of the offer for the past 2 years, to renew in the third year, you must have 60 or more earned credits at the end of the second year).

 Effective summer 2018: Students who have previously received two full-time Pell grant disbursements during fall/spring 2017/18, and meet the requirements below; will be entitled to an additional full-time Pell grant disbursement (e.g. 12 or more credits).
-For students with less than 12 credits, their estimated Pell grant award will be pro-rated based on enrollment credit hours.
+For students with less than 12 credits, their estimated Pell grant offer will be pro-rated based on enrollment credit hours.

 Requirements to receive disbursement:

 - Students must be enrolled at least half time (e.g., six credit hours)